jorgeirun/bitcoin-explorer/README.md

 # Bitcoin Address and Transaction Checker

 This Python script allows you to check the details of a Bitcoin wallet address or transaction ID using the BlockCypher API.
-It validates the input and fetches the relevant details, displaying them in a user-friendly format.
+It validates the input and fetches the relevant details, displaying them in json format.

 ## Features